Introduction: Solar Powered AA Battery Charger

 I intentionally kept this circuit as simple as possible while still demonstrating the basic building blocks of an Astable Mulivibrator and Boost Converter circuit.
 The transistors Q1 and Q3 are configured to form a circuit called an Astable Multivibrator.
 This circuit is a fundamental building block of electronics, still being used extensively in the electronics industry.
 Today most versions of this circuit would be found on an IC chip.
 The original circuit was invented by two French scientists in 1919. https://en.wikipedia.org/wiki/Multivibrator

 This circuit is a type of oscillator but instead of producing sine waves, it produces square waves or some variation of a square wave.
 These circuits produce signals of extremely high harmonic content and if this is not desired, other waveform creating circuits would be used.
 In this case, harmonics are not so much of a problem so this basic circuit is adequate.
 The signal is taken off the collector of Q1, but it can also be taken off the collector of Q3.
 The only difference will be that the two signals are 90 degrees out of phase with each other.
 The frequency and duty cycle of the waveform is governed by the relationship between the 10k resistors and the 1nF capacitors.
 The frequency is voltage dependent but even with a regulated voltage, the Astable Multivibrator is notorious for it's frequency instability.
-The frequency and duty cycle are not very important in this circuit as the input voltage rises according to the input voltage anyway.
+The frequency and duty cycle are not very important in this circuit as the output voltage rises according to the input voltage anyway.
 The purpose of this circuit is to provide a "chopping" action for the DC input so that the voltage can be passed on to the Boost Converter.
 At 1 volt the frequency was measured to be approximately 130 kHz.

 The signal is taken off the collector of Q1 and coupled through the 15nF capacitor to the base of transistor Q3 which is configured as a switch.
 Resistor R5 is used to provide a load for the signal and gives a proper impedance match to the previous stage.
 Transistor Q3 is either on or off and when on, passes current through the 1mH inductor L1 to ground.
 (Note that when the transistor is on and a signal appears on the collector, the diode has a blocking action to the signal, keeping it from flowing out to capacitor C4) During the period when the current is not flowing through the transistor, the magnetic field which had been established by the current flowing through the inductor collapses, inducing a counter electromotive force which flows through the diode to charge up the capacitor.
 The capacitor stores the charge and during each subsequent discharge from L1, more voltage is added which builds up the charge to a value that can be many times the input voltage.
 In this circuit, the voltage is built up from one volt to a no load value of 4.76 volts.
 This circuit is only capable of trickle charging two AA rechargeable batteries as the output current is limited to a couple of milliamperes.